Guides to Follow Through the American Green Card Process

 Guides to follow through the American green card process include:

 Greencardorganization advises that when going through the American Green card process, you first affirm that you are eligible for a green card.
 To check your eligibility, you need to make sure you fall into one of the three categories.
 These categories are the green card lottery, the family-based category, and the employment-based category.

 - Filing an immigrant petition

 If you have confirmed that you are eligible for a green card, the next step on the American green card process is to file an immigrant petition.
 This immigrant petition needs to be filed by your relative in the U.S, your sponsor or an employer.
 In some special situations, you can file an immigrant petition by yourself.
 For any situation, Greencardorganization is available to help you file this petition.

 - The immigrant petition approval

-The next step in the American green card process is to wait for an immigrant petition approval.
-You need this approval before you can proceed with the other steps involved for getting your permanent residency.
+The next step in the American green card process is to wait for immigrant petition approval.
+You need this approval before you can proceed with the other steps involved in getting your permanent residency.
 If your immigrant petition is not approved, you cannot proceed.